ThalesGroup/xsmp-sdk/README.md

 ## System Requirements

-- Linux or MacOS
+- Linux, Windows or MacOS
-- A C++ 17 compiler: Clang 5+ and GCC 7+ are officially supported
+- A C++ 17 compiler: Clang 5+, GCC 7+ and MSVC 2019+ are officially supported
 - CMake 3.14+
 - Python 3.7+ and pytest